phalcon-orphanage/docs/en/reference/models.rst

     class Robots extends Phalcon_Model_Base
     {

-      function initialize(){
+        function initialize()
+        {
             $this->setSource("the_robots");
         }

     }

-The model Robots now maps to "the_birds" table.
-The "initialize" method helps us to set up the model with custom behavior.
-This method is only called once during the request.
+The model Robots now maps to "the_robots" table.
+The initialize() method aids in setting up the model with a custom behavior i.e. a different table.
+The initialize() method is only called once during the request.

-Understanding Record To Objects
+Understanding Records To Objects
 -------------------------------
 Every instance of a model represents a row in the table.
-You can easily access record data by reading objects properties.For example, for a table "robots" with the next records:
+You can easily access record data by reading object properties.
+For example, for a table "robots" with the records:

 .. code-block:: sql